 Drum Majors, Bugle Majors and Bandmasters of Staff Bands: chevrons and insignia of rank are to be gold on blue for wear on all blue tunics and khaki on khaki for wear on greatcoats and denim suits.
+Provost Sergeants: chevrons are to be gold on scarlet for wear on all blue tunics.
+On other dresses, chevrons are to be as for Bandmasters, etc., above.

 10. Good Conduct Badges are not worn by non-commissioned officers but are worn by all other ranks entitled to them.
-The possession of one or more good conduct badges by these ranks is indicated by corresponding number of chevrons worn point up, on the left arm, with the inner angle of the lower chevron $\frac{1}{2}$ inch from point of slash, except on khaki battledress when the bottom point of the lower chevron is to be 2 inches above top of cuff.
+The possession of one or more good conduct badges by these ranks is indicated by corresponding number of chevrons worn point up on the left arm, with the inner angle of the lower chevron 1⁄4 inch from point of slash, except on khaki battledress when the bottom point of the lower chevron is to be 2 inches above top of cuff.